- Authority:

 Layoff means separation from employment for reasons of budget or due to the discontinuance, curtailment, modification, or reduction of a program.

-Nongrievable Issue means an issue that is not subject to this grievance procedure.
-At UWM, nongrievable issues include:
+Non-Grievable Issue means an issue that is not subject to this grievance procedure.
+At UWM, non-grievable issues include:

-- Oral warning or oral reprimand;
+- Oral warning or oral reprimand.

-- Termination of an appointment for temporary employment;
+- Termination of an appointment for temporary employment.

-- Release from probation;
+- Release from probation.

-- Any matter alleging sexual harassment or other sexual discrimination; or matters alleging harassment and/or discrimination on the basis of protected class (e.g. age, race, creed, color, sex, marital status, disability, sexual orientation, national origin, or arrest and conviction record) whose complaints are appropriate for the procedures of the UWM Office of Equity/Diversity Services, and other state and federal laws;
+harassment and/or discrimination based on protected class (e.g., age, race, creed, color, sex, marital status, disability, sexual orientation, national origin, or arrest and conviction record) whose complaints are appropriate for the procedures of the UWM Office of Equal Opportunity and Civil Rights, and other state and federal laws. - Performance evaluations.

-1 All FLSA exempt employees holding positions in the State of Wisconsin classified service as of June 30, 2015 are given the choice to remain in the University Staff for as long as they retain their existing positions, or to be voluntarily reassigned to a position that UWM has designated as either an Academic Staff or Limited Appointment position – see UW System Administrative Policy SYS 1287
+* All FLSA exempt employees holding positions in the State of Wisconsin “classified” service as of June 30, 2015 are given the choice to remain in the University Staff for as long as they retain their existing positions, or to be voluntarily reassigned to a position that UWM has designated as either an Academic Staff or Limited Appointment position – see UW System Administrative Policy SYS 1287

 Discipline or dismissal of a University Staff member with an expectation of continued employment may be imposed only for just cause.

-In cases when an employee has been accused of sexual misconduct, steps will be taken to ensure that UWM complies with Title IX of the Education Amendments of 1972 and with applicable Board of Regents policies.
+In cases when an employee has been accused of sexual misconduct, steps will be taken to ensure that UWM complies with Title IX of the Education Amendments of 1972 and with applicable UWS Board of Regents policies.

 The employee and the appropriate grievance step respondent may agree in writing to extend the time limits in any step of the grievance procedure.
 Parties are strongly encouraged to resolve situations prior to a grievance being filed, but upon filing, parties are encouraged to resolve grievances at early stages of grievance procedures.